-- 1. Range of knee movement Hyperextension should be full and easy on both legs and your bend should be almost full on the reconstructed leg and full on the donor leg. - 2.
-Swelling - This should be less than the previous week - 3.
-Leg/thigh muscle control- You should be able to tighten the thigh muscles and lift your leg off the bed whilst keeping it straight (one at a time). - 4.
+- 1. Range of knee movement- Hyperextension should be full and easy and your bend should be almost full - 2.
+Swelling This should be less than the previous week - Leg/thigh muscle control- You should be able to tighten the thigh muscle and lift your leg off the bed whilst keeping it straight. - 4.
 Walking- You should be walking normally now without crutches